gruntjs-updater/grunt-preload-assets/README.md

+## This is a fork of the original grunt-preload-assets npm package.
+It has been changed and published to npm as grunt-preload-assets-fixed so that it will work with node 0.12 and up.
+You should download it and install the same way you would with grunt-preload-assets.
+This package will be deleted once the original grunt-preload-assets is updated on npm.
+Thanks

 # grunt-preload-assets

 > A Grunt plugin for generating preload assets manifest files.
 > Supports [PreloadJS](http://www.createjs.com/#!/PreloadJS), [PxLoader](http://thinkpixellab.com/pxloader/), JSON, JS, CSV, and unlimited support for multiple formats by using [underscore templates](http://www.2ality.com/2012/06/underscore-templates.html).
 > By [@gunta](https://github.com/gunta/).